THE STORY OF CABEL T-B RECORDING

 Cabel T-B fans like me who have been following the epic and long "Cabel

-and even brought up things going all the way back to the "Special First"
+brought up things going all the way back to the "Special First" recording

-from that recording which means the first ever "Cabel T-B" recording appears
+which means the first ever "Cabel T-B" recording appears on the last ever

-on the last ever "Cabel T-B" recording!
-The huge "26 year Cabel T-B
+"Cabel T-B" recording!
+The huge "26 year Cabel T-B storyline" comes

 However, the recording ends on a high note with the last silly Cabel T-B

-song "Perverted Penny" and with Dino's last "Commentary" track the listener
+song "Perverted Penny" and with Dino's last "Commentary" track, the listener

 gets a sense of closure that only comes from listening to Dino try to explain